suncoast-devs/joint-training-curriculum-.net/week-6/day-2/homework.md

-# Title
+# Welcome to SQL!

 Get your feet wet with SQL and Databases.
 You will be creating 2 databases for me and writing some simple queries to gather from information.
 Use your best Judgement for data types the columns should be.

 ## Objectives
-- Practice Creating, Quering and using SQL databases
+- Practice Creating, Querying and using SQL databases
 - Get your Local Dev set up.